fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 ```

 <!-- Yleisesti ottaen eslint-virheiden disabloiminen ei ole hyvä idea, joten vaikka kyseisen eslint-säännön tarpeellisuus onkin aiheuttanut [kiistelyä](https://github.com/facebook/create-react-app/issues/6880), pitäydytään ylemmässä ratkaisussa.  -->
-Generally disabling eslint when it throws a warning is not a good idea.
+Generally, disabling eslint when it throws a warning is not a good idea.
 Even though the eslint rule in question has caused some [arguments](https://github.com/facebook/create-react-app/issues/6880), we will use the first solution.

 <!-- Lisää hookien riippuvuuksien määrittelyn tarpeesta [reactin dokumentaatiossa](https://reactjs.org/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies). -->
 More about the need to define the hooks dependencies in [the react documentation](https://reactjs.org/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies).